 Choose your destinations wisely.
 My first trip abroad was 3 months in Indonesia, which was incredibly cheap.

 I then moved straight to London where I lost two thirds of my money when I flew into Heathrow.
 Ouch!!
 Lucky I was moving there to work.

 I was only there for about two weeks before I was working behind the bar in Liverpool St for the summer waiting for school to start again.

 Now that English pounds were flowing into my pocket I could breathe again.
-Of course earning the pound meant that my money went extremely far when I travelled Europe for the summer in a campervan.
+Of course earning the pound meant that my money went extremely far when I traveled Europe for the summer in a campervan.